 Laura Secord

 Laura Secord is the best-known Canadian Heroine of the War of 1812.
-She survived a torturious hike through wild unsettled terrain and enemy lines to warn the British that "the Americans were coming".
-It remarkably similiar to Paul Revere's famous ride to warn the Americans that "the British were coming".
+She survived a torturous hike through wild unsettled terrain and enemy lines to warn the British that "the Americans were coming".
+It remarkably similar to Paul Reveres famous ride to warn the Americans that "the British were coming".
 Laura Secord Chocolates were named in her honor.

 Laura Ingersoll was born to a Loyalist family in Great Barrington, Massachusetts in 1775.
 In 1795, the family moved to the Canadas.
 They settled in Upper Canada (present-day Ontario) in the Niagara Peninsula .